We may get commissions for purchases made through links in this post.

 Let’s take a look at the risks associated with leaving food out and see how they pertain to different types of cat food.
 Then we’ll talk about how long you can leave out each type of cat food – the times do vary!

 Oh, and before we begin – this article does not address automatic cat feeders.
-Check out our Automated Cat Feeders Guide to see which models offer cooling options.
+Check out our Automatic Cat Feeders Guide to see which models offer cooling options.

 When Cat Food Spoils: The Risk of Bacterial Contamination